Olegna09/entra-id-identity-governance-lab/README.md

 This ensures access remains aligned with the user's **current role and responsibilities**.

-# Delegated Administration – Microsoft Entra ID
+# PHASE III: Delegated Administration

 ## Overview